Please join us in welcoming Dr. Krista Stewart to the team. View her bio.

 Dr. Fahmy is a devoted advocate of an integrated eye care delivery model and serves as a member of the American Society of Cataract and Refractive Surgery’s Integrated Practice Committee (IPC).

-He has been involved in clinical care of disadvantaged populations and is devoted to continued involvement in the development of philanthropic eye care initiatives.
+He has been involved in the clinical care of disadvantaged populations and is devoted to continued involvement in the development of philanthropic eye care initiatives.
 He also remains committed to teaching and mentoring.
-He is actively involved in numerous clinical research trials, and has a special interest in ocular surface disease.
+He is actively involved in numerous clinical research trials and has a special interest in the ocular surface disease.